Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-democracy.md

 If you return to the [Accounts page](https://axiasolar.js.org/apps/#/accounts), you should see that the democracy lock has been released.

-Note that this applies only to locked DOT that were used for voting on referenda.
-In order to unlock DOT locked by voting for members of the AXIASolar Council, you need to go to the [Council](https://axiasolar.js.org/apps/#/council) page, click "Vote", and then click on "Unvote All".
+Note that this applies only to locked SOLAR that were used for voting on referenda.
+In order to unlock SOLAR locked by voting for members of the AXIASolar Council, you need to go to the [Council](https://axiasolar.js.org/apps/#/council) page, click "Vote", and then click on "Unvote All".